The Maple Monarchists

 Questions & Replies

-The questions posed to each candidate:
+The questions that were posed to the candidates are below.

-1. What are your views on the monarchy?
+1. What are your personal views on the monarchy?

 2. As prime minister would you make use of the Advisory Committee on Vice-Regal